kellyr27/Movie-Centre/README.md

 * Multiple CRUD implementations

 ## Credits
-This web app was created while learning web development from Udemy course _The Web Developer Bootcamp 2022_ by Colt Steele.
+This web app was created while learning web development from the Udemy course _The Web Developer Bootcamp 2022_ by Colt Steele.